voltrevo/emp-wasm/README.md

   const output = await secureMPC({
     party: 0, // use 1 in the other client
+    size: 2, // the number of participants
+             // note: this example is a bit 2PC-specific, for a more general
+             // example, see internalDemo3 in demo.ts
-    size: 2, // the number of participants circuit, // a string defining the circuit, see circuits/*.txt for examples
+    circuit, // a string defining the circuit, see circuits/*.txt for examples
     inputBits: Uint8Array.from([/* 0s and 1s defining your input bits */]),
     inputBitsPerParty: [32, 32], // the number of bits contributed by each participant